runtarahq/runtara-website/src/content/docs/getting-started/index.md

 ## What is Runtara?

 Runtara is a workflow engine that compiles your workflows directly to native binaries.
-No interpreter overhead, no runtime dependencies - just fast, deterministic execution.
+No interpreter overhead, minimal runtime dependencies, and fast, deterministic execution.

 ## Key Features